ABC News logo

 A summary of the key points of this story verified across multiple sources.

-• A 32-year-old cargo aircraft skidded off the north runway of Hong Kong International Airport, colliding with a security patrol car during the incident.
+• A 32-year-old Turkish cargo aircraft skidded off Hong Kong International Airport's north runway, colliding with a security patrol car before plunging into the sea.

 Written by AI using shared reports from